hbctraining/DGE_workshop/lessons/06_DGE_visualizing_results.md

 - Metadata for our samples (a dataframe): `meta`
 - Normalized expression data for every gene in each of our samples (a matrix): `normalized_counts`
+- Tibble versions of the DESeq2 results we generated in the last lesson: `res_tableOE_tb` and `res_tableKD_tb`

-Let's create tibble objects from all of these before we start plotting.
+Let's create tibble objects from the `meta` and `normalized_counts` data frames before we start plotting.
 This will enable us to use the `tidyverse` functionality more easily.

 ```r
 # Create tibbles including row names